GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 We integrate scanning technologies and software to automate the design and construction layout of any given space

 <!-- image -->
-**Image Description:** In this image we can see a screen with images of buildings and some other objects.
+**AI-Generated Image Description:** In the image there are three pictures of buildings and one of them is a photo of a car.
 <!-- end image description -->

 We use a single global master catalog to give designers the best furniture and decoration alternatives, prices and logistics options for any given building location

 <!-- image -->
-**Image Description:** In this image we can see a monitor with some images on it.
+**AI-Generated Image Description:** In the image we can see a monitor with some items on it.
 <!-- end image description -->